SciML/sciml.ai/news/2024/08/10/sciml_small_grants_successes.md

 ## Refactor OrdinaryDiffEq.jl to use Sub-Packages of Solvers (\$600)

-Origionally set at $300, this project was expanded to two months with the bounty doubled after the full scope of the work was found to be much larger than expected.
+Originally set at \$300, this project was expanded to two months with the bounty doubled after the full scope of the work was found to be much larger than expected.

 - https://github.com/SciML/OrdinaryDiffEq.jl/pull/2253